Providing Opportunities Outside the Classroom

-The list of organizations and clubs may change as student needs and interests change.
-In fact, students often initiate the formation of a club.
-All Harding sponsored organizations have faculty advisers and have been approved by the administration.
+This list may change as student needs and interests change.
+In fact, students often initiate the formation of a club!
+All Harding-sponsored organizations have faculty advisers and have been approved by the administration.

 Campus Life Ambassadors

 Campus Life Ambassadors (CLA) are student leaders who enhance the experiences of both prospective and new students.
 CLAs help new students make connections and provide a lifeline throughout their first year.
 They also help to greet and direct prospective families at various school events.

 Checkmate Chess Club aims to educate students in the art of chess.
 Checkmate teaches the basic rules and gameplay, different methods of achieving a checkmate, and the rules and regulations of the game.
 All students in grades 9–12 are welcome regardless of experience or knowledge of the game.